Why should I ask clients for reviews?

 What if we don’t ask for reviews?
 Ok, ok, maybe you get reviews here and there without asking for them so you think you are fine, but we are here to tell you that one of the most important parts is to ask for the review.
 Why?
 Well, the average rating of reviews generated from businesses asking for reviews is 4.34 stars out of 5.
 This is much higher than the average rating of unprompted reviews (3.89 stars out of 5).
 (Review trackers)

 Client and customer reviews have become one of the primary tipping points for purchasing decisions, and it’s too important not to be intentional about it.

 What if I get a bad review from a client?

-By asking for reviews on your product or service you are inviting feedback, identifying promoters and detractors, and giving yourself a public platform to respond to criticism.
+By asking for reviews on your product or service, you invite feedback, identify promoters and detractors, and give yourself a public platform to respond to criticism.

 Inviting feedback is essential to the success of your business.
 Why?
 91% of people believe that companies should fuel innovation by listening to buyers and customers (Survey Monkey).
 If your clients expect it, there is no better way to deliver than by giving them an opportunity to have their voices heard.
 Asking for feedback, positive and negative, honors your customer by giving them a voice.
 It communicates care and ultimately good service if you are able to listen to the voice of your customer and respond to their needs and desires.